Russell E. Hart: Life

 Hart was born in 1872 in Darlington, South Carolina.
 He graduated from Furman University in 1895.
-He studied Gothic Revival architecture in Paris, France, and he was trained by Noland and Baskervill in Richmond, Virginia and Cram, Goodhue & Ferguson in New York City.
+He studied Gothic Revival architecture in Paris, France, and he was trained by Noland and Baskervill in Richmond, Virginia, and Cram, Goodhue & Ferguson in New York City.

 Hart became an architect in Nashville, Tennessee in 1910.
+He was the resident architect during the building of the Hermitage Hotel in Nashville, while employed by J.E.R.
+Carpenter.
 He designed the Tennessee Governor's Mansion in 1929.
 He restored the Parthenon in Centennial Park, originally designed by William Crawford Smith in 1897.
 He was a partner in Hart, Freeland & Roberts from 1947 to his death, and he was a member of the American Institute of Architects.

-Hart resided at 212 Jackson Boulevard in Belle Meade, Tennessee with his wife, née Elizabeth Douthit, and their son, Maxwell Hart.
+Hart resided at 212 Jackson Boulevard in Belle Meade, Tennessee, with his wife, née Elizabeth Douthit, and their son, Maxwell Hart.
 He was a 33rd Degree Mason.
-He died on June 11, 1955 in Nashville, Tennessee, at the age of 82, and he was buried in Darlington, South Carolina.
+He died on June 11, 1955, in Nashville, Tennessee, at the age of 82, and he was buried in Darlington, South Carolina.